-2. Decision to adopt national PGD templates
+2. Decision to adopt SPS national PGD templates

-SPS has developed national PGD templates with relevant national professional bodies and experts to facilitate the safe and efficient supply, use, and administration of medicines.
+SPS has developed national PGD templates with relevant professional bodies/colleges and nationally recognised experts to facilitate the safe and efficient supply, use, and administration of medicines.
 The PGD templates have been produced in line with legislation, national guidance, recommendations and acknowledged best clinical practice.

 Organisations are strongly encouraged to adopt national PGD templates where appropriate, with the aim of releasing significant local resource to be redeployed on optimising outcomes from medicines use.
 In addition, adoption will ensure medicines use is consistent with national guidance and acknowledged best clinical practice.
-For a summary of all steps involved in the decision of adopting a national PGD templates see Appendix 1.